 Since first opening his firm in 2013, Mr. Bigley has grown it from a solo practice to a five-attorney partnership with employees in three states.
 Bigley Ranish attorneys regularly appear before administrative tribunals at agencies ranging from the CIA to the Department of State, representing nearly 200 American intelligence officers, diplomats, armed forces personnel, and other security clearance holders each year around the world.

 The idea for this unique practice was borne out of Mr. Bigley’s prior service as a federal background investigator.
-Prior to and during law school, Mr. Bigley was an investigator for the U.S. Office of Personnel Management, where he conducted some of that agency’s most sensitive security investigations in the Los Angeles metropolitan area.
+Prior to and during law school, Mr. Bigley was an investigator for the Defense Counterintelligence and Security Agency (formerly U.S. Office of Personnel Management), where he conducted some of that agency’s most sensitive security investigations in the Los Angeles metropolitan area.
 Mr. Bigley has also served on the faculty of Chapman University, teaching criminal justice courses with a national security emphasis.
-Earlier in his career, Mr. Bigley worked for several years in the White House and Department of Homeland Security under President George W. Bush.
+Earlier in his career, Mr. Bigley was a police officer in Orange County, California, and worked for several years in the White House and Department of Homeland Security under President George W. Bush.

 A recognized expert in security clearance matters, Mr. Bigley’s commentary on the topic is regularly sought by major media outlets.
 He has appeared multiple times on Fox News Channel, contributes occasionally to the Wall Street Journal, and writes a regular advice column for Clearancejobs.com.